-Car manufacturers aim their products at an international market.
+Car companies aim their products at an international market.
 Easy PSP integration supports you in achieving your goals.
-Also, custom-built audit trail, configurable transaction limits, and flexible integration points for 3rd party AML and KYC software or risk and fraud solutions can help you with regulatory compliance in different regions.
+Also, custom-built audit trails, configurable transaction limits, and flexible integration points for 3rd party AML and KYC software or risk and fraud solutions can help you with regulatory compliance in different regions.

-Ideally, you want to reach as many customers with your digital services as possible – even those driving older vehicles.
+Ideally, you want to reach as many customers with your digital services as possible.
+That includes even those driving older vehicles.
 You can adjust custom-created payment software easily so that it can be used on former generations of cars as well.

 Payment Gateways or E-Wallets for Car Payments